Azure/azure-sdk-for-java/README.md

 ```

-Based on the type of work you should use the appropriate Scheduler for your work.
+Based on the type of your work you should use the appropriate Scheduler for your work.
 Please read here
 [``Schedulers``](http://reactivex.io/RxJava/1.x/javadoc/rx/schedulers/Schedulers.html).